- Home

 Research Laboratory

-The CDA Research Laboratory serves as a specialised facility to provide scientists and researchers with laboratory space and equipment to conduct a variety of scientific experiments.
-The Research Laboratory comprises of 4 sections:
+The Research Laboratory serves as a specialised facility to provide scientists and researchers with microbiology resources to conduct a variety of scientific and experimental research activities.

 Bacteriology